Butlchr17/SymptomTracker/README.md

 # Symptom Tracker App

 The Symptom Tracker App is a full-stack web application that allows users to log health symptoms, view trends over time, receive AI-generated insights using Google's Gemini API, and export reports as PDF.
 Inspired by Truveta's mission to empower clinicians and patients with data-driven tools, this app simulates a self-monitoring solution to help identify symptom patterns, promote informed care decisions, and reduce inefficiencies in health tracking.
-It was developed to prepare for a Fullstack Software Engineer role at Truveta, showcasing expertise in full-stack development, AI integration, data visualization, and containerization.
+It was developed to prepare for a Fullstack Software Engineer role listing at Truveta, showcasing expertise in full-stack development, AI integration, data visualization, and containerization.

 ---